Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Readme.md

 Lunch break: 1 hour

 - Workshop 1: 30 minutes
-  instructors: ["Andronik"]
+  instructors: ["Bradley"]
   How to connect a parachain to a relay chain

-- Exercise 2: 1.5+ hours
+- Workshop 2: 1+ hours
-  instructors: ["Andronik"]
+  instructors: ["Bradley"]
-  Hacking on Cumulus?
+  Parachain auctions

 ### Day 3 (Half Day)